usmanmehmood-12/Front-End-Take-Home-Challenge/README.md

 Runs the app in the development mode.
 Open [http://localhost:3000](http://localhost:3000) to view it in the browser.

+Open [https://frontend-code-challenge-beta.vercel.app/](https://frontend-code-challenge-beta.vercel.app/) to view it in production on the browser.

 ## Description
 The Front-End Take-Home Challenge is a workflow editor that enables researchers to translate a scientific process into an application workflow.